 The Medical Student Performance Evaluation (MSPE) from Penn State College of Medicine is written by one of four senior faculty members within Educational Affairs.
 These performance evaluations follow a similar format guided by the recommendations made in the Association of American Medical College’s publication “A Guide to the Preparation of the Medical School Medical Student Performance Evaluation.”

-The MSPE contains six sections:
+The MSPE contains five sections.

-- Identifying Information
+1. Identifying Information

-- Student’s legal name.
+- Student’s legal name and year in school.